 You meet someone at a networking event.
 They are interested in your business and give you their card.
 Can you start sending them your email newsletters right away?
 Or should you ask permission?
-Bryony Thomas debates the issue
+Bryony Thomas of Watertight Marketing debates the issue

 Before we start, let’s declare a bias here, I’m a big believer in asking for marketing permission.
 I see gaining permission as a bit of milestone in relationship building.